OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-32.md

 ## Numbers 32:3

-“Ataroth, Dibon, Jazer, Nimrah, Heshbon, Elealeh, Sebam, Nebo, and Beon—
+“The towns of Ataroth, Dibon, Jazer, Nimrah, Heshbon, Elealeh, Sebam, Nebo, and Beon—

 ## Numbers 32:4